Monday, August 30, 2021

 Green ended up giving away most of his money, a good part of it to the London charity called War on Want, which gave aid to developing nations.
 "Last thing at night they used to put pictures on telly of starving people," Green said in a 1996 interview with Mojo, "and I used to sit there eating a doughnut and thinking, 'Why have I got this big stash that I don't need when probably I'm going to die with it and all this is going on?'"
 This is Peter's "The Green Manalishi (With The Two Prong Crown)".

-Although Spencer (who sat out most of the previous album) played a larger role on Kiln House before his mysterious disappearance, Kirwan's songs are a big factor too.
+Although Spencer (who sat out most of the previous album) played a larger role on Kiln House, Kirwan's songs are a big factor too.
 Danny wrote "Jewel-Eyed Judy".

 You remember the preface to this feature saying the story has lots of twists and turns?
 Here is where it really gets strange.
 While touring in February of 1971, Spencer told the other members he was going to "get a magazine".
 He never returned.
 The hours slipped into days and the band looked for him everywhere.
 Finally, they located Spencer in a religious cult group called the Children of God and Jeremy wouldn't leave.